 The reality for many of us is that market analysis work gets triggered by some request.

 These are specific questions that we or others have about our product and the market.
 For example, we’re developing a business case and need to get some data on market sizing and competitor pricing to validate our forecasts and assumptions.

 However, we should really see these ad-hoc requests as part of an ongoing process of market research, analysis, and proposition development that helps develop our product strategy.

 Product strategy is about working out what the right product is for the business.
 Market analysis is a critical component.
 It includes segmenting the market, deciding which customers to target, and providing the input needed to develop product propositions.
 It is important to think of this as an ongoing cycle of activity.
 As markets change and new competitors emerge, we need to evolve our product strategy.

 In our roles as product managers and product marketers, we should either own or contribute to this work of research, analysis, and proposition development.

 But it’s not easy.
-Our research options are always limited by time, and budget and most of the decisions we make depend on an incomplete understand of an evolving market.
+Our research options are always limited by time, and budget, and most of the decisions we make depend on an incomplete understanding of an evolving market.
 It can be tough to find the insights we need at the point we need them.
 That’s why it’s good to set up a way of drip-feeding market information into the business.

 If Unilever only knew what it knows, it would double its profits.